What makes virtual learning communities so powerful, and how they can replace or supplement traditional education

 We've known for years that the traditional higher education system is broken.
 It's become too transactional and less focused on creating a deeper, holistic understanding of the curriculum at hand.

-Learning communities are turning these outdated learning practices on their heads and share a common vision of replacing them with hands-on application and training to help people actually develop the skills they want to learn through methods that actually stick.
+Learning communities are turning these outdated learning practices on their heads and share a common vision of replacing them with hands-on application and training to help people actually develop the skills they want to learn through the teaching methods that actually stick.
 These groups are revolutionizing learning by making it more practical and more relevant to our actual lives and careers and less reliant on archaic academic practices and baseless research.

 Learning community outcomes